Home office in transition: Current studies and their significance for the working world

 Ein Mann arbeitet an seinem Home Office Schreibtisch.

-The opportunity in Home office According to various studies, such as the “New Work Barometer” from Haufe Verlag, an important employer branding and benefit point for some employees.
-In the worst case scenario, forcing them back to work can result in a wave of layoffs.
+The option to work from home office is, according to various studies, such as the “New Work Barometer” from Haufe Verlag, an important employer branding and benefit for some employees.
+Forcing them back into the office could, in the worst case, lead to a wave of resignations.

 Eine Frau sitzt mit ihrem Laptop auf dem Schoß auf ihrem Sofa und macht Homeoffice.